inko-lang/inko/compiler/README.md

 [ienv](https://gitlab.com/inko-lang/ienv).
 If you truly want to install from the repository, you can do so by running the following:

-    make install

-To run the executables you need to set the `RUBYLIB` environment variable to the compiler's source directory.
-For example:

-    make install PREFIX=example
+    make install PREFIX=foo
-    env RUBYLIB=example/lib/inko/compiler example/bin/inko --help

-To uninstall:

-    make uninstall PREFIX=example
+The compiler will then be installed in the `foo` directory.